sitegeist/Sitegeist.Noderobis/README.md

     # package key to be used by default if none is specified
     defaultPackageKey: ~

-    # default supertypes for nodetypes when no supertype is found in the packaae namespace
+    # default supertypes for nodetypes when no supertype is found in the package namespace
     superTypeDefaults:
       Document: Neos.Neos:Document
       Content: Neos.Neos:Content